Snakes are a unique pet by any standard, but swimming snakes?!

 University of Florida’s Johnson Lab created a handy chart to help naturegoers tell the difference between a cottonmouth and a water snake; these characteristics include neck size, head shape, and the presence of heat-sensing pits in the face.
 Water snakes will have a sleek, slender neck and head.
 Although some have more flattened head shapes, their heads will not be wider than their necks, unlike with cottonmouths and other pit vipers.
 Cottonmouths may have a wide or arrow-shaped head and a much thicker body than their nonvenomous neighbors.
 One key physical difference between these two species is the heat-sensing pit organs that cottonmouths have to help them sense their prey’s body heat when they can’t see in the dark.
 Because water snakes tend to snack on cold-blooded fish and reptiles — aka animals you will find near the water — they do not have a biological need for heat-sensing pits.

 Whether you have a water snake, another snake, or no snake at home, we hope you now know some interesting trivia about these talented swimming reptiles.
+Who knows?
+Maybe this new information will help you build an amazing snake habitat in your home.
 Given their many similarities to other, more dangerous, serpent species, it’s important to be educated about these truly cool but often misunderstood reptiles.